alumae/kaldi-offline-transcriber/README.md

 ### 2015-05-14 ###
-  * Removed the option to decode using non-online (old style) nnet2 models since the online nnet2 models are more accurate and faster (they don't the first decoding using triphone models).
+  * Removed the option to decode using non-online (old style) nnet2 models since the online nnet2 models are more accurate and faster (they don't require first pass decoding using triphone models).

-  * Decoding using online nnet2 models now uses non-online decoder because it is multithreaded.
-This means that the whole transcription process from start to finish, works in 1.3x realtime when using one thread, and 0.8x realtime when using `nthreads=4` on a 8 year old server.
+  * Decoding using online nnet2 models now uses non-online decoder because it allows multithreaded execution.
+This means that the whole transcription process from start to finish works in 1.3x realtime when using one thread, and in 0.8x realtime when using `nthreads=4` on a 8 year old server.

-  * Segments recognized as music and jingle are now reflected as filler segments in the final .trs files
+  * Segments recognized as music and jingle are now reflected as filler segments in the final .trs files (probably not important for most users).

   * Implemented a framework for automatic punctuation.
 The punctuation models are not yet publicly available, will be soon.